 Why is My Cat Throwing Up Water?

 , the cat will throw up gastric juice, which to the owner will look like water.
 Common stomach irritants are hairballs, foul food, human medicines, poisonous substances, and foreign objects like strings and plastics.
-Diseases of the stomach like cancer or infections, a build-up of toxins in the blood due to Chronic Renal Failure can also cause the stomach to be irritated resulting to the cat to vomiting gastric juice from time to time.
+Diseases of the stomach like cancer can cause a build-up of toxins in the blood due to Chronic Renal Failure.
+This leads to irritation of the stomach, occasionally resulting in the cat vomiting gastric juices.